 - Original Equipment Manufacturer (OEM)

 These are the most common material but we are not limited to them:

-Ethylene Propylene Diene Monomer (EPDM) - Excellent weatherability, good high and low temperature resistance, low gas permeability.
-Resistant to ozone, steam, water, alcohols, brake fluids.
-Poor resistance to petroleum oils, diester lubricants.
+Ethylene Propylene Diene Monomer (EPDM) - Excellent weatherability, good high and low temperature resistance, and low gas permeability.
+Resistant to ozone, steam, water, alcohols, and brake fluids.
+Poor resistance to petroleum oils, and diester lubricants.
 Temperature range: -60°F to 280°F.